Skip to content

 # when the same task receives multiple terminal events (e.g. a

-# session-cascade EXPIRED followed by an owner-emitted COMPLETED).
+# channel-cascade EXPIRED followed by an owner-emitted COMPLETED).

 self._observed_task_ids: set[str] = set()